 A serious business case analysis may require serious project effort, especially when the subject of the case has major impacts in a complex business environment, and when the subject has not been analyzed before.
-Participants in our business case seminars report that professional labor requirements can easily range anywhere from several person days at the low end to many person weeks on the high end.
+Participants in our business case seminars say that professional labor requirements can easily range anywhere from several person days at the low end to several person weeks on the high end.

 Those involved in doing the work and their managers naturally want to know if the project is worth the time and effort.
 They may ask: “Can the people who propose business case analysis practice what they preach and present the business case for building the business case?”